 It's a new program, hosted by yours truly, all about opera and more.

-Speaking of Opera and More, for many years I played you a compete opera on Saturday afternoons, from May to December.
+Speaking of Opera and More, for many years I played you a complete opera on Saturday afternoons, from May to December.

 I wanted to take the act year round, and I wanted Luciano Pavarotti, Renata Tebaldi, Carlo Bergonzi, Robert Merrill, Claudio Monteverdi, Richard Wagner and all the gang to come along with us.
 So we've redesigned the format of the content, complete with a new, year-round slot on the Classical 101 schedule.

 Write this down — or, as operatic characters will do, imprint this on your heart: Front Row Center, every Friday night from 7 to 9, beginning May 4, on Classical 101.

 (You won't see the big hair on the radio.)

 Now that I have your attention: Front Row Center will feature the artists you've always loved, even if many of them are now (presumably) in heaven.

 I'm also reaching further back to include Enrico Caruso, Rosa Ponselle, Fritz Wunderlich, Dietrich Fischer and Ettore Bastianini.

 The best part about our new format is the ability to program works hard to place during a weekday.
 I want to be sure to offer you the great lieder composers like Franz Schubert, Robert Schumann, Hugo Wolf and Johannes Brahms.